-Parents/guardians are required to report to the office and show photo ID before picking up their child.
+Parents/guardians are required to report to the office and use photo ID to sign into the ID system before picking up their child.
 This request is made as a safety precaution.
 Because of security, parents may not go to their child's classroom.
 In an emergency, students will be called to the main office.